andrewt0301/hse-acos-course/docs/part2os/06_Processes/lecture.md

    The child process creates another child process and waits for it to complete.
    Each of the processes prints a message that identifies it (e.g. “Hello from Parent”).

+1. Write a program that runs a command specified as a command-line arguments.
+   If the command has arguments itself, the arguments must be forwarded to the command.
+   See documentation on the [exec](https://man7.org/linux/man-pages/man3/exec.3.html) system call.

 # References

 * Processes.
 Chapter 3 in [[OSC]](../../books.md).